 One of the strongest pieces of evidence for human-induced climate change is the consistent rise in carbon dioxide (CO2) in modern times, as measured at NOAA's Mauna Loa Observatory in Hawaii, where CO2 has been observed since 1958.
 In early 2014, the seasonally adjusted concentration of CO2 in Earth’s atmosphere was about 398 parts per million (ppm), with a recent growth rate of between 2 and 4 ppm per year.

 Around this seasonally adjusted average, the concentrations rise during northern spring and summer and drop during autumn and winter (see graph at right).
-Researchers expect the value to reach 400 ppm sometime in 2013 before falling back later in the year.
+The weekly average at Mauna Loa rose just above 400 ppm early in 2013 before falling back later in the year.
 The last time Earth's atmosphere held this much carbon dioxide was at least 3 million years ago.